lyubogeorgiev/JavaOOP/WorkingWithAbstraction/README.md

 Created Enum type containing the four card suits.
 Iterating over the values of the Enum type and printing the Ordinal value and the name of each one on a new line in the Main class.

+Exercise 02 - Card Rank
+-

+Same as the last problem but this time created an Enum type containing all the card ranks and printed ordinal values and names into the Main class.